๐Ÿ—จ๏ธCOMmunicator

 Why This Matters

-Communication isn't just about talking—it's about ensuring your message lands the way you intended.
+Communication isn't just about talking.
+It's about ensuring your message lands the way you intended.
 Whether you're analyzing interpersonal dynamics, organizational behavior, or media effects, understanding why communication breaks down is fundamental to every communication theory you'll encounter.
 These barriers show up everywhere: in health communication contexts, intercultural exchanges, workplace settings, and digital environments.
-You're being tested on your ability to identify not just what went wrong, but which type of barrier caused the breakdown and how it could be addressed.

 Don't just memorize a list of barriers.
-Instead, focus on understanding the underlying mechanisms—sender-based vs. receiver-based obstacles, internal vs. external interference, and individual vs. systemic factors.
+Focus on understanding the underlying mechanisms: sender-based vs. receiver-based obstacles, internal vs. external interference, and individual vs. systemic factors.
 When you can categorize a communication failure by its root cause, you'll be equipped to answer any scenario-based question thrown your way.
-Let's break these down by the type of interference they create.

 Sender and Receiver Processing Barriers

-These barriers originate within the individuals communicating—how they encode messages, decode meanings, and filter information through their own mental frameworks.
+These barriers originate within the individuals communicating.
+They affect how people encode messages, decode meanings, and filter information through their own mental frameworks.
 The communication process model shows us that noise can be internal as well as external.

 Differences in Perception

-• Selective perception—individuals filter messages through their own experiences, values, and beliefs, meaning two people can hear identical words and derive completely different meanings
+• Selective perception means individuals filter messages through their own experiences, values, and beliefs.
+Two people can hear identical words and derive completely different meanings.

-• Misaligned frames of reference between sender and receiver are among the most common sources of workplace and interpersonal conflict
+• Misaligned frames of reference between sender and receiver are among the most common sources of workplace and interpersonal conflict.
+If you grew up in a household where raised voices were normal, you might not register a coworker's loud tone as aggressive, while someone else finds it threatening.

 Poor Listening Skills

-• Passive listening results in retention of only 25-50% of what's said, making it a primary cause of miscommunication
+• Passive listening results in retention of only about 25-50% of what's said, making it a primary cause of miscommunication.

 Lack of Attention or Interest